DataCueCo/datacue-help/docs/install/prestashop.md

     `static-img` is the URL of the image you uploaded in step 1.
     `static-link` is the link to send the user when they click on the banner.
 Set an appropriate URL for your store, typically a category page.

 3. The default layout DataCue uses for your banners shows 2 dynamic banners and 1 static banner on one row.
-You can customize this by going to `Banners > Settings` in your DataCue dashboard.
+You can customize this by going to `Settings > Banners` in your DataCue dashboard.
 Read more about it [here](/banners/layout.html).
 Alternatively, find out how to build your own [custom layout](#custom-layout).

 #### Changing your static banner later